Community driven by principles

 Governance

-As a community, we are collaborative, democratic and rooted in consent - though not consensus (i.e., we don’t require universal agreement).
-We aim to ensure that everyone is heard and is comfortable not only with how decisions are made but with the general outcome as well.
-When it comes to property issues, however, the final say usually comes from Ken as the homeowner, so perhaps we would say this element of the community is governed as a benevolent autocracy.
-For example, you may wish to put in a garden, but you need to check with Ken before doing so.
+The Hawk's Nest property is privately owned.
+When it comes to property issues, the final say usually comes from the homeowner.
+Long-term investments in the property are therefore governed perhaps most closely as a benevolent autocracy.
+For example, you may wish to put in a garden, but you need to check before tearing up new lawn.
 If we build a greenhouse together, we can discuss style, location, what it might look like or how it is used.
 While building it, we would decide as a community when it's OK to do so, with the noise of power tools, hammers and the like.
-In the end, however, Ken will make the final determination of where it will go.
+In the end, however, property owners will make the final determination of where it will go.

 Community Expectations